 - Chargers, adapters, and power banks

-- Prescription medications and a basic first aid kit
+- Prescriptions and a basic first-aid kit

-- Reusable water bottle and travel documents
+- An eco-friendly water bottle and travel-related documents

 - Sunglasses, sunscreen, and weather-appropriate accessories